 My main project is the Community Pedestrian and Bicycle Safety Training (CPBST) Program.
 I primarily work with data provided by the Transportation Injury Mapping System (TIMS), an online mapping tool developed by SafeTREC.
 I translate and present data regarding pedestrian and bicycle injuries and fatalities to communities that SafeTREC serves.
 What I say, and how I say it is important.
 I acknowledge that most times, I am an “outsider” to this particular community, so it is imperative that I listen first.
 I am mindful in how I present data, facilitate group discussions and interact with community members.

-What are issues you are particularly interested or passionate about?
+What are issues you are particularly intersted or passionate about?

 I am interested in the intersection of public health and urban planning, and specifically learning how to address these social issues that disproportionately impact women of color in underserved communities.
 I understand that my voice in this field is very important and necessary as a woman of color.